RockPiryt/RockPiryt/README.md

 Since July 2024, I have been working as a Cloud Software Development Intern at Intel Technology Poland Sp. z o.o.

-Currently, I am developing my skills in areas such as:
+In October 2025 I have successfully passed the Certified Kubernetes Application Developer (CKAD) exam.

+<h2 align="center">Mentorship</h2>
+Currently, I am deploying a web application on a Kubernetes cluster hosted on AWS, under the mentorship of a DevOps engineer who provides guidance and feedback on architecture, scalability, and best practices.
+This collaboration helps me deepen my hands-on experience with Kubernetes, CI/CD pipelines, and cloud infrastructure.

+I design, implement, and test cloud-native solutions using the following tools and technologies:

+- Infrastructure as Code: Terraform
-- CI/CD: Argo, Jenkins, GitHub
+- CI/CD: GitHub Actions, ArgoCD
-- Observability: Prometheus, Grafana
-- Containers and Orchestration: Docker, Kubernetes
+- Containers & Orchestration: Docker, Kubernetes
-- Cloud Services: AWS
+- Cloud Platform: AWS
+- Observability & Monitoring: Prometheus, Grafana
-- Linux: Ubuntu
+- Operating System: Ubuntu (Linux)
-- Languages: Python, C, Golang

-I am also expanding my theoretical knowledge during my second year of studies at the University of Gdańsk.
-At the moment, I am preparing to obtain the CKAD: Certified Kubernetes Application Developer certification in August 2025.
+- Programming Language: Python

+This setup allows me to apply DevOps best practices, automate deployments, and gain hands-on experience in cloud infrastructure management.

 <h2 align="center">AWS interest</h2>
 I have a deep interest in cloud technologies.
 In August 2023, I successfully passed the official AWS exam, earning the AWS Certified Cloud Practitioner certification.
-My next goal is to pass the AWS Developer Exam.
+My next professional goal is to earn the AWS Certified Solutions Architect certification and continue developing towards a Platform Engineer / DevOps role.

 To achieve my target, I participate in official AWS Cloud Quests and create real projects using AWS services.
 For serverless applications, I utilize Lambda, API Gateway, and DynamoDB.
 For standard applications, I deploy EC2 instances and RDS databases.